-As noted above, these Principles are well supported by the relevant cohort of the IIF membership, and every effort will be made to promote adherence more broadly.
+As noted above, these Principles are supported by the IIF, and every effort will be made to promote awareness of them and adherence more broadly.
 Private sector lenders will adopt and implement these Principles voluntarily and independently without reliance or recourse to the IIF.
 As implementation proceeds, it is hoped that the efforts of those "leading by example" will promote adherence in the broader global financial community.
 Inevitably, some members of that community may apply these Principles earlier than others, while some may need more time to consider the Principles in the context of their specific business models.

 These voluntary Principles for Debt Transparency do not create any rights in, or liability to, any person, public or private.
 No private sector lender is legally bound by any of the provisions of these Principles, whether as a matter of contract, comity, or otherwise.
 Nothing in these Principles shall be deemed to constitute a waiver of any private sector lender's legal rights.
+Disclosures will be made voluntarily and subject to local laws and regulations applicable to the contracting parties and in each case the consent of the relevant Public Sector Entity counterparty.
 In a situation where there would be a clear conflict between applicable laws and regulations and requirements set out in these Principles, the local laws and regulations prevail.